akruszewski/gibl/manuscript/chapter3.md

 There are a few things to note here:

-1. If you check the manuals for `sha256` you will notice it accepts bytes, so we have to convert every field to bytes using `string->bytes/utf-8` and then append all these bytes together before hashing them
 1. We expect every field in the structure to be a string.
 This will make things much easier later, e.g. when we want to store our blockchain to a data file
+1. If you check the manuals for `sha256` you will notice it accepts bytes, so we have to convert every field to bytes using `string->bytes/utf-8` and then append all these bytes together before hashing them
-1. `number->string` converts a number to a string, so for example `3 -> "3"`
+1. `number->string` converts a number to a string, so for example `3 -> "3"` and `~a` does the opposite
 1. We use `serialize` on a transaction.
 This procedure accepts an object and returns a S-expression containing the same contents.
 Not all objects can be serialized, however, we use `#:prefab` so our structure can be serialized.
 1. Finally, we store the hash as a hex string.
 Think of hex as a way to store a string from readable characters to numbers, e.g. `"Hello" -> "0102030304"`.